ShenzhenYAO/sastools/README.md

 simple d3 v4 tree diagram.
+Commit 160a

+To do:
+- Remember the current setting for hide/show children nodes??

+- Update the x0 y0 position of the _children nodes?
+check the d3mapleaflet instance, might help to bring forward the custlinks

 Commit 159a
-1. Remember the current setting for hide/show children nodes??

-To do: Update the x0 y0 position of the _children nodes? check the d3mapleaflet instance, might help to bring forward the custlinks
+1. when mouse is over the custlinks, the cursor will be changed to a pointer.
+That way to indicate that the custlink is ready to be selected (for delete)
+    The change is made in component.js (in function custlink())

+change origin
 git remote set-url origin https://github.com/ShenzhenYAO/simple_d3tree_v3tov4.io.git

+To do:
+- Remember the current setting for hide/show children nodes??

+- Update the x0 y0 position of the _children nodes?
+check the d3mapleaflet instance, might help to bring forward the custlinks

 Commit 158a